RAT CONDITIONED PLACE PREFERENCE (CPP)

 The CPP trials are videotaped, and the time spent in each chamber is scored by two independent experimenters blinded to the study design.
 The CPP study design spans through 10 days, based on Kimmel et al., 2000, as follows:

-Baseline preference assessment (Day 1): rats are free to explore the entire testing area freely for 20 minutes and the time spent in each chamber is recorded.
-Rats with strong preference for one chamber are excluded.
+Baseline preference assessment (Day 1): rats are free to explore the entire testing area freely for 20 minutes, and the time spent in each chamber is recorded.
+Rats with strong preference for one chamber (spending >75% of time in one chamber) are excluded.
+Groups are balanced such that the average preference for each chamber approximates chance levels and is the same across groups.

 Conditioning (Days 2 to 9): on experimental days 2, 4, 6, and 8, rats are treated with vehicle and confined to one chamber for 20 minutes.
 On experimental days 3, 5, 7, and 9, rats are treated with the asset and are confined to the other chamber for 20 minutes.
-For each study, the chambers are paired with the asset or the vehicle in a counterbalanced manner.
+For each study, the chambers are paired with the asset or the vehicle in a counterbalanced manner within each group.

-Post-conditioning bias test (Day 10): post-conditioning testing is conducted in the absence of the stimulus (i.e., without asset or vehicle administration).
+Post-conditioning bias test (Day 10): post-conditioning testing is conducted in the absence of treatment (i.e., without asset or vehicle administration).
 Rats are allowed to explore the testing arena freely for 20 minutes, with the door open, and the time spent in each chamber is recorded.

-Results are expressed as the percent of time the rat spend in the compound compartment on days 1 and 10.
-Results are also expressed as preference score, defined as the difference of time (seconds) in the compound-paired compartment from the time in the vehicle-paired compartment.
+Experimental outcomes: results are expressed as the percent of time the rat spend in the asset-paired compartment on Day 10.
+Results are also expressed as change in preference score, defined as the difference of time (seconds) in the asset-paired compartment from Day 1 to Day 10 (D10-D1).

 This work was conducted by PsychoGenics Inc. (Paramus, NJ) in collaboration with PSPP, NINDS, NIH under contract # 75N95019D00026